deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

         <b>Listing 12-3.</b> Adding the Authorize Attribute in the AdminController.cs File
     </p>

-1. When applied without parameters, the Authorize attribute grants access to the controller action methods to all authenticated users.
-2. This means that if you are authenticated, you are automatically authorized to use the administration features.
+    * if you are authenticated, you are automatically authorized to use the administration features
-3. This is fine for SportsStore, where there is only one set of restricted action methods and only one user.

-Note ■
-you can apply filters to an individual action method or to a controller.
-When you apply a filter to a controller, it works as though you had applied it to every action method in the controller class.
-In Listing 12-3, I applied the Authorize filter to the class, so all of the action methods in the Admin controller are available only to authenticated users.
+    * In Listing 12-3, I applied the Authorize filter to the class, so all of the action methods in the Admin controller are available only to authenticated users.

+* sssssssssssss

 ### Creating the Authentication Provider
 ### Creating the Account Controller